 Oregon’s industry is not unlike the state: a quirky mix of high-tech companies and agricultural and natural industries.
 A few household names make their home in Oregon, like Nike, Columbia Sportswear, Intel and Harry and David.

 Oregon, located on the west coast between Washington State and California, is a heavily forested state dominated by agriculture, textiles, forestry and high tech.
-FRC works with Oregon trucking companies and people who need to move freight to, from and through the state.
+Freight Rate Central works with Oregon trucking companies and people who need to move freight to, from and through the state.
 To price out an Oregon shipment now, try our instant, comprehensive online quotation tool.

 Interstates crossing Oregon include the I-5, I-82, and I-205.
 Oregon Department of Transportation’s Tripcheck website can help you plan the best routes by providing up-to-the-minute information about construction or weather conditions that may make travel hazardous or difficult for large loads.
 Our freight quotation tool can give you the information you need on costs.

 A large concentration of companies like Intel have earned Oregon the nickname “Silicon Forest,” as the state’s tech industry has begun to supersede forestry industries like logging, paper and building materials that for years were the backbone of Oregon’s economy.
 Next to technology, Oregon’s two major industries are machinery and chemicals.
 Agricultural products are important, too, especially hazelnuts and wine.
 Oregon is one of four major hazelnut growing regions worldwide, producing 95% of the domestic hazelnuts in the United States and ranking third in the nation in wine making.
 Fisheries are also a key industry in Oregon; the state is one of the major freshwater salmon producers in the world.
 Most of the trade in Oregon is centered on the Willamette Valley, where the state’s population is concentrated.